nmaswood/Books-I-Want-to-Read/README.md

 * Innovator's Dilemma

 # Data
+*  Understanding machine learning from theory to algorithms ( Aritra and Shubhendu)
 * Computer Vision with Python
 * OpenCV Computer Vision with Python

 # Learn how to do X
 * Introducing SEO